PCF Introduction, Background & Philosophy

 The People Centred Framework effectively uses great advances in the fight against TB in recent years, these include:

 Usefulness assessment and capacity building

-The project was designed to strengthen the capacity at the country level in the areas of data analysis, interpretation, presentation, and utilization for decision-making.
-Tools and processes were not only tailored to country needs but actively co-designed and created with selected early adopter countries.
-Based on the feedback and experience of early adopter countries, other countries interested in applying the approach, partner organizations, and technical assistance providers, this PCF Knowledge Hub was developed as a linking and learning platform.
-The Knowledge Hub is envisaged as a one-stop-shop for a PCF Community of Practice, designed to host all relevant resources, tools, learning, and exchange interactions as well as links to relevant additional information and resources, country programs, and their partners might need in the application of the PCF approach for TB programming.
-Ongoing continuous feedback and experience sharing (among countries and with the developers) will ensure that the design, toolkit, processes, and resources remain relevant and keep improving with use.
+The Knowledge Hub serves as a one-stop-shop for the PCF Community of Practice, providing access to all relevant resources, tools, learning, and exchange interactions, as well as links to additional information and resources that policymakers and partners may need in the application of the PCF approach for TB programming.
+Through ongoing continuous feedback and experience sharing among countries and with the developers, we ensure that the design, toolkit, processes, and resources remain relevant and continue to improve with use.

 The current content encompasses:

 - The PCF online manual/ handbook (with step-by-step implementation guides for key components)

 - A PCF toolkit repository including the PCF data analytics dashboard, the PPA wizard, and various PCF approach templates (with upcoming links to modeling and costing tools)